se-edu/guides/tutorials/intellijDebugger.md

 Purpose: Executes the current line of code without stepping into method calls.

+Usage:
-Usage: Used to skip over lines of code that are not critical for understanding the current flow, such as logging or simple getter/setter methods.
+- Skip over lines of code that are not critical for understanding the current flow.
+- Execute the current line of code and move on to the next.

 ### Stepping Into a Method Call